oddstream/gosol/README.md

 Anything that distracts from your interaction with the flow of the game has been either been tried and removed or not included.

-Crucially, the games can be played by single-clicking the card you wish to move, and the software figures out where you want the card to go (mostly to the foundation if possible, and if not, the biggest tableau).
+Crucially, the games can be played by single-clicking the card you wish to move, and the software figures out where you want the card to go (mostly to the foundation if possible, and if not, the biggest tableau, or an empty cell).
 If you don't like where the card goes, just try clicking it again or dragging it.

 Also, I'm trying to make games authentic, by taking the rules from reputable sources and implementing them exactly.